-(1 Samuel 18:2) And Saul took him that day, and would let him go no more home to his father's house.
+(1 Samuel 18:2) Saul took him that day and did not let him return to his father's house.

 Saul lived in fear instead of in faith in the LORD; so, he desperately needed courageous leaders and soldiers like David to defeat the enemies of Israel.
 Saul also knew that whenever an evil spirit came upon him that only David could bring him comfort when David played the lyre.
 The prophet Samuel had warned the Israelites that if they wanted a king the king would compel whomever he chose to serve him, and Saul compelled David to serve him and would not let David go home.